ambit/bms-support/index.md

 overview: true
 ---

-The aim of the Help Centre is to be a comprehensive guide to BMS.
+The aim of the Help Centre is to be a comprehensive guide to your Business Management Software (BMS).

 In [Documentation]({{ site.baseurl }}/docs/finding-contacts/), we cover topics that will help you navigate through BMS, as well as various ways to use the software more efficiently.